FRAIBERG & PERNIE

 • Evidence analysis

-• Constitutional strategy
+• Constitutional litigation

 • Strategic negotiation